CodeReclaimers/neat-python/docs/module_summaries.rst

       :return: The new value.
       :rtype: str

+    .. index:: mutation

     .. py:method:: mutate_value(value, config)

       With a frequency determined by the ``mutate_rate`` (which is more precisely a ``replace_rate``) configuration parameter, replaces the value with an one of the ``options``, with each having an equal chance; note that this can be the same value as before.
 (It is possible to crudely alter the chances of what is chosen by listing a given option more than once, although this is inefficient given the use of the `random.choice` function.)
-TODO: Add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each
-      (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.
+      TODO: Do not check vs `random` if the ``mutate_rate`` is 0.
+(Longer-term, add configurable probabilities of which option is used; eventually, as with the improved version of RBF-NEAT, separate genes for the likelihoods of each (but always doing some change, to prevent overly-conservative evolution due to its inherent short-sightedness), allowing the genomes to control the distribution of options, will be desirable.)

 .. py:module:: checkpoint
    :synopsis: Uses `pickle` to save and restore populations (and other aspects of the simulation state).